Where's the beef?: History

-The commercial was originally supposed to star a young couple, but Sedelmaier did not find the concept funny and changed it to the elderly ladies.
+The commercial was originally supposed to star a young couple, but Sedelmaier did not find the concept funny and changed it to the elderly women.

 An earlier version, featuring a middle-aged bald man saying, "Thanks, but where's the beef?", failed to make much impact.
 After the Peller version, the catchphrase was repeated in television shows, films, magazines, and other media outlets.

-First airing in 1984, the original commercial featured three elderly ladies at the "Home of the Big Bun" examining an exaggeratedly large hamburger bun.
-The other two ladies poke at it, exchanging bemused comments ("It certainly is a big bun.
+First airing in 1984, the original commercial featured three elderly women at the "Home of the Big Bun" examining an exaggeratedly large hamburger bun.
+The other two women poke at it, exchanging bemused comments ("It certainly is a big bun.
 It's a very big bun.
 It's a big fluffy bun.
 It's a very big fluffy—").
-As one of the ladies lifts the top half of the bun, a comically minuscule hamburger patty with cheese and a pickle is revealed (prompting her to finish the sentence "—bun." with a much more disappointed tone).
+As one of the women lifts the top half of the bun, a comically minuscule hamburger patty with cheese and a pickle is revealed (prompting her to finish the sentence "—bun." with a much more disappointed tone).
 Peller immediately responds with her outraged, irascible question.

 Sequels featured Peller yelling at a Fluffy Bun executive from his yacht over the phone and approaching fast food drive-up windows (including the "Home of the Big Bun" and a restaurant with a golden arch) that were slammed down before she could complete the line.

 Later in 1984, Nashville songwriter and DJ Coyote McCloud wrote and performed a hit song entitled "Where's the Beef?" as a promotion for Wendy's restaurants' famous advertising campaign featuring Clara Peller.

 The advertising campaign ended in 1985 after Peller performed in a commercial for Prego pasta sauce, saying "I found it, I really found it", a phrase alluding to the beef in the listener's mind.

 There were many "Where's the beef?" promotional items, including bumper stickers, frisbees, clothing patches, a Milton Bradley game, and more.

 In 2011, Wendy's revived the phrase for its new ad campaign, finally answering its own question with "Here's the beef".

-During the 2020 COVID-19 pandemic, when stores were experiencing a shortage of beef, Wendy's revived the ad.
+During the COVID-19 pandemic in the United States in 2020, when stores were experiencing a shortage of beef, Wendy's revived the ad.

-To launch their new breakfast menu in Canada, Wendy’s released a new advertisement campaign called “Where’s the Bacon?” as a callback to the “Where’s the Beef?”.
+To launch their new breakfast menu in Canada, Wendy's released a new advertisement campaign called "Where's the Bacon?" as a callback to the "Where's the Beef?" campaign.
 The new campaign is similar to its older counterpart, except it focuses on the amount of bacon in breakfast sandwiches rather than beef size.

 For the 2023 Daytona 500, Legacy Motor Club driver Noah Gragson, sponsored by Wendy's, uses the No. 42 Chevrolet Camaro carrying "The Beef" on the hood, and a video released by the team featured Gragson using the phrase in the promotional video.